-Poya has aimed at and strived to becoming "A more preferred Poya by customers", and hopes to be the top choice for customers when making a purchase by offering better products and services In addition, Poya will implement the sustainable spirit on environment, society and corporate governance for perpetual growth and operation.
-On behalf of the management, we are appreciated to the supports of all shareholders, customers and suppliers, and the dedication of all personnel.
-We will spare no efforts in raising corporate value for our shareholders.
+Poya has strived to become "A more preferred Poya by the customers", and hopes to be the top choice for customers within the products and services which Poya offers.
+Poya also continues to implement the sustainable spirit on environment, society and corporate governance for perpetual growth and corporate sustainability.

+On behalf of the management, we are grateful for all the supports of shareholders, customers and suppliers, and the dedication of all the staff.
+We will spare no effort in raising corporate value for our shareholders.
 Wish everyone health and luck!

-Chen Jian-Zao, Chairman

-Chen Zong-Cheng, General Manager
+Poya International Co., Ltd. Chen Jian-Zao, Chairman Chen Zong-Cheng, General Manager